The E2040 working group will help us keep our focus and maintain our momentum as we progress towards a sustainable campus.

 - Anna Beyette ’21

-- Rose Carpenter, managing director, investment office
+- Rose Carpenter, deputy chief investment officer

 - Dave Chakraborty, assistant vice president, facilities management and planning

 - Debora de Hoyos, chair of the Board of Trustees*